jrburke/modus/README.md

 6) Script from inline script tags are treated just a like a module loaded from the top level.
 However, this may not be desired as the code will actually finish async.
 Right now due to loader plugin lookups in textFetched.
 Need to think more over what that means, if that needs to really be synchronous execution.

+7) "Meta APIs":
+* some folks have wanted to know "modules are loading", even "n of total done".
+* For things like build tools, it is nice to generate dependency graphs, although that is a bit tricky given loader plugins -- they normally need to be run as fully executed code in a build tool.
+* Getting good diagnostics about why a module failed to load (was it a path thing, where are the module cycles, is that a cause of a problem, etc...)